 Because of this U.S. travelers can mostly ignore changes in the exchange rate when trying to determine how much Costa Rica travel will cost.
 Travelers from Canada, the U.K. and Europe should look at the value of their currency vs the Dollar to determine whether travel in Costa Rica is “cheap” or “expensive.”

-Lot’s of Colones Must mean a Good Exchange Rate…Right?
+Lot’s of Colones Mean a “Good” Exchange Rate…Right?

 Each time there’s a big drop in value of the Colón people ask “how much am I going to save on my Costa Rica vacation?”
 They’re disappointed to learn that the answer is “basically nothing”.